Rachael Ray: 1996–2004

 Moving back to the Adirondacks, Ray managed Mister Brown's Pub at The Sagamore, a hotel on Lake George.
 From there, she became a buyer at Cowan & Lobel, a gourmet market in Albany.
 Ray credits the concept of 30 Minute Meals to her experience working at the store, where she met people who were reluctant to cook.
-She taught a course in which she showed how to make meals in less than 30 minutes.

 In the early 2000s, Ray came to Price Chopper Supermarkets with an idea to hold some cooking classes for shoppers and perform food demos in stores.
 During her time working for the chain, she also wrote her first cookbook, 30 Minute Meals.
 With the success of her 30 Minute Meals classes, WRGB, the local CBS-TV affiliate, asked her to appear in a weekly segment on their newscasts.
 This, along with a public radio broadcast and the publication of her first book, led to a Today show spot and her first Food Network contract in 2001.

 Rachael Ray was the host of the TV show $40 a Day for three seasons (77 episodes) from 2002 to 2005.
 She would travel to various destinations and attempt to eat three meals for $40 a day.

 2004–2017

+Ray, Shanna Peeples, National Teacher of the Year, and Jill Biden in 2015.

 Ray favors a "quick and easy" cooking style.
 She teaches many simple recipes that she says can be completed in 30 minutes or less, although critics claim her concept does not include preparation time.

-Ray says her Sicilian maternal grandfather, Emmanuel Scuderi, and her Cajun ancestry both exert strong influences on her cooking.
-She uses ingredients such as fresh herbs, garlic, and chicken stock to boost flavors, and believes measuring "takes away from the creative, hands-on process of cooking."
-She, instead, favors approximations such as "half a palmful" or "two-pan swirl".

-Ray, Shanna Peeples, National Teacher of the Year, and Jill Biden in 2015.

 To critics of her shortcut techniques, Ray responds, "I have no formal anything.
 I'm completely unqualified for any job I've ever had."
 She has also repeatedly said, "I'm not a chef."